LGBudd/Champaign-Custom-Scenery/README.md

 ### To Download

-To download the custom scenery files, go to the Releases page and download the zip archives.
+To download the custom scenery files, go to the following link and download the following zip archives: Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Terrain.zip and (optional) Orthophotos.zip.
+You may also want to download materials and textures ???.zip.
+Note that

 ## Installation